Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 If invalid data has been entered and the user attempts to save that invalid data, validation error messages are shown as in the example above when we edited and existing record.

 Once you finish typing the data click on the "save" icon.
-You don't need to add data to all fields, but you would be asked if you are sure you want to leave some fields blank.
+You don't need to add data to all fields, but you will be asked if you are sure you want to leave some fields blank.
 Click "yes" to proceed:

 ![SPA_addblankok.png](figures/SPA_addblankok.png)